Nathan Healy

 Frequently Asked Questions

-The most accessible way for Bloomington homeowners to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting at $81/month for a medium-sized home.
-Palmetto owns and maintains the system, so there are no repair or maintenance responsibilities.
+The most accessible way for Bloomington homeowners to go solar is through Palmetto’s LightReach lease — starting as low as $81/month with no upfront cost.
+Palmetto owns and maintains the system, and passes commercial tax credit savings through to you via lower monthly payments.

-For those preferring a cash purchase, a typical 6.38 kW system in Bloomington costs around $20,340.
+For those considering a cash purchase, a typical 6.38 kW system in Bloomington costs around $20,340.
 Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-With Palmetto’s LightReach lease, Bloomington homeowners pay one simple monthly fee that covers the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee — with no upfront cost.
-For a typical 6.38 kW system in Bloomington, the estimated monthly payment is approximately $81/month.
+With Palmetto’s LightReach program, Bloomington homeowners can go solar with no upfront cost.
+One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+For a typical 6.38 kW system, the estimated monthly payment is approximately $81/month.